With flu season officially here, the time to get vaccinated against the virus is now, particularly for children.

 But there is some confusion this year over whether children should receive the shot or the nasal spray.

-“Although they are once again manufacturing the mist, it tends not to work as well,” explains Dr. Mary Brown, pediatrician at Floating Hospital for Children.
+“Although they are once again manufacturing the mist, it tends not to work as well,” explains Dr. Mary Brown, pediatrician at Tufts Children's Hospital.
 “In our practice we recommend kids receive the flu shot,” she says, in accordance with the American Academy of Pediatrics and the CDC.

 And while the vaccine is not 100% guaranteed to work, it is the best means of prevention.